 Surprisingly, he is not a professional on YouTube and sees it as a hobby.
 He worked in the research in material science for the industry, then he did his thesis and now he is working at Ubisoft in the videogames industry.
 He helps them to improve video games from a scientific point of view and make sure that what’s been said is scientifically right.
 He also helps them to create educational video games about science.
 Let’s conclude with his interesting video about “How airplane flight?”.

-A YouTube channel that I enjoy to watch about biology.
+A YouTube channel that I enjoy watching about biology.
 This Youtuber explains in a fun way a subject that could be in the past may be boring.
+Not a fun fact, he is now in trouble with the French justice concerning sexual abuses.
 Before it started, Léo Gasset was coming back from a six months trip to Zimbabwe.
 He had returned to his parents in Guadeloupe and he was a professor of biology in a middle school to get some money.
-Besides that, he was also preparing a thesis on the relationship between humans and the ecosystem that he was supposed to do in Northern Thailand.
+Besides that, he was also preparing a thesis on the relationship between humans and the ecosystem that he was supposed to write in Northern Thailand.
 At the same time, as he was watching a lot of videos on YouTube about science popularization, he realized that he could do the same.

 I recommend you check out this channel if you are a history lover.
 This French Youtuber explains in a clear style with nice illustrations, complex wars, or events that happen in the history of the world.
 He studied at the university history and has a background in video editing, I guess creating a history channel was the best fit for him.

-He is British but he speaks perfect French.
+Paul Taylor is British but he speaks perfect French.
 He is really good at teasing the French and their culture.
-I wrote an article about him if you want to check it out: Paul Taylor: A Comedian Joking about French Culture.
-He talks about the French culture in a funny way
+He talks about French culture in a funny way.

-In this section, I put two topics one about travels and the other about movies.
+In this section, I put two topics one about travel and the other about movies.
 I really enjoy watching those two YouTubers.

 French YouTuber in the movie critic industry.
-By using his voice over, he makes videos about fun facts about actors, especially American actors with his series TABS.
+By using his voice-over, he makes videos with fun facts about actors, especially American actors with his series TABS.
 I am pretty sure you will discover something new about the life of the different actors in his series.
 I think the way he edits his videos is original, he is really stepping apart from the competition.

-Another video format in his Youtube channel is his series about movies named “Videostore” where he is accompanied by his friend Guillaume and they play two employees in a video store telling each other anecdotes about their favorite movies.
-A fun fact, Jean-Baptist worked in a video store in Montreal, his passion for movies grew even bigger there.
-Sometimes they invited some internet guests (as Mister V or Kemar for example) acting in a sketch.
+Another video format on his Youtube channel is his series about movies named “Videostore” where he is accompanied by his friend Guillaume and they play two employees in a video store telling each other anecdotes about their favorite movies.
+A fun fact, Jean-Baptist worked in a video store in Montreal, and his passion for movies grew even bigger there.
+Sometimes they invited some internet guests (such as Mister V or Kemar for example) to act in a sketch.
 Besides his YouTube channel, he uses now the same concept by creating one of my favorite podcasts about movies.
 I mentioned it in the link at the end of the article.